pradhiksha2504/NetworkGraph-FastAPI/README.md

 Once CSV files are uploaded and stored, you can:
 - Select files from the list.
-- Combine multiple CSV files.
-- Click "Generate Network Graph" to visualize the network graph on the frontend.
+- Click "Generate Network Graph" to visualize the network graph.

 ## Project Structure